Welcome to Creative History

 The History Skills and Concepts Underpinning Historical Knowledge Courses

-These look at the historical skills and concepts that can be overlooked with a knowledge biased history curriculum.
+These look at the historical skills and concepts that can be overlooked with a knowledge-biased history curriculum.
 Focusing on Key Stage One and Two, the sessions look at how the skills and concepts can develop through the primary phase.
 These essential historical skills and concepts also encourage critical thinking and support the development of learners.
 The half day courses are designed as standalone units that together combine to support each other.

-Chronology for KS1 – KS2 / Evidence and Sources for KS1 – KS2, 7th Dec 2022.
+Chronology for KS1 – KS2 / Evidence and Sources for KS1 – KS2

-Historical Empathy for KS1 – KS2 / Cause and Effect for KS1 – KS2, 8th Mar 2023
+Historical Empathy for KS1 – KS2 / Cause and Effect for KS1 – KS2

-Continuity and Change KS1 & KS2, 7thJune 2023
+Continuity and Change KS1 & KS2

 Location: King’s Somborne, SO20 6PP Cost: £85 per half day, £175 per day (includes handouts, refreshments and light lunch).
-To book a place, or request further information email: admin@creativehistory.co.uk
+Prefer 1:1 at your school?
+Costs are travel @ £0.45 per mile, plus £175 (HD) or £230 (FD).
+Extra people £20 per person.

 The Continuing Challenge of COVID-19 Impacted Teaching

 Exploring the Plague and the Great Fire of London remains a timely topic.
-Wearing a 17th century Physic’s long nosed mask currently has a certain appeal, and the challenge of teaching with learner’s sometimes not seeing my face remains an experience!
+Wearing a 17th-century Physic’s long-nosed mask currently has a certain appeal, and the challenge of teaching with learners sometimes not seeing my face remains an experience!

 Background to Creative History

-Most of the character costumes have then been hand made by Patricia using the research findings – so it is possible to show how things were done at that time and have a conversation about the difference between ‘Hollywood’ and ‘Life at the time’ versions.
+Most of the character costumes have then been hand-made by Patricia using the research findings – so it is possible to show how things were done at that time and have a conversation about the difference between ‘Hollywood’ and ‘Life at the time’ versions.

 Favourite moments from visits include: